self-actuated/actuated.com/posts/2024-08-06-actuated-com-two-year-review.md

 > Ampere is delighted to partner with Actuated and the CNCF on their ambitions of improving the state of Aarch64 software.
 The combination of Actuated's tools and methods for managed CI and Ampere's cloud native processors for fast and secure builds makes for a tremendous advantage to accelerate the availability of cloud native software for the Aarch64 ecosystem.
 >
 > Pete Baker, VP Customer & Developer Engineering

+We've also sponsored the [Atuin](https://atuin.sh/), runc and [criu](https://github.com/checkpoint-restore/criu) open-source projects.
+Ellie, the maintainer of the popular Atuin tool for syncing bash history said:

+> "Actuated has been a lifesaver - we were really struggling with slow, emulated, hour plus ARM docker builds.
+With Actuated, our builds are now incredibly fast and finish in a few minutes"
+>
+> Ellie Huxtable, Atuin maintainer

 ## What's next?